adc-trust-ai/whitebox-ai-syllabus/README.md

 ---

-## ⏳ Level 3: The TRUST™ Architecture
+## ⏳ Level 3: TRUST™: A Framework for Trustworthy AI
 ![Status: Planned](https://img.shields.io/badge/Status-Planned-red)

 *The final frontier: Scaling theory into a production-grade framework for high-stakes healthcare, banking and regulatory compliance.*